muety/wakapi/README.md

 ### Github Readme Metrics Integration
-Theres a [Wakatime plugin](https://github.com/lowlighter/metrics/tree/master/source/plugins/wakatime) for github [metrics](https://github.com/lowlighter/metrics/) that is also compatible with Wakapi.
+There is a [WakaTime plugin](https://github.com/lowlighter/metrics/tree/master/source/plugins/wakatime) for GitHub [metrics](https://github.com/lowlighter/metrics/) that is also compatible with Wakapi.

 Preview: